Year after 'Crypto Bowl,' crypto ads vanish from big game

 Cryptocurrency exchange FTX was one of biggest advertisers in last year’s Super Bowl, featuring ads that included celebrity comedian Larry David.
 While at the time FTX was the world’s second or third largest crypto exchange, it didn’t operate a large business in the U.S.

-Within 10 months of Super Bowl LVI, FTX was bankrupt.
+Within 10 months of the Super Bowl, FTX was bankrupt.
 The Bahamas-based company collapsed after investors started pulling their deposits on concerns about the company’s balance sheet.
 The company filed for Chapter 11 bankruptcy protection on November 11.

 FTX’s founder and CEO Sam Bankman-Fried was arrested and charged with defrauding customers out of billions of dollars.
 He is scheduled to go on trial in October.